ProjectEKA/projecteka.github.io/content/codes.md

-## Meta codes
+## Meta/Concept codes
 These are codes that are used within the contract to express specific concepts.
 Reference implementations only demonstrate the means and usages of the codes, and not establish a standard.
-The standards themselves are to be defined by a competent authority publicly and the codes in the reference systems should only reference such defintiions.
+The standards themselves are to be defined by a competent authority, available publicly, and the codes in the reference systems should only reference/use such defintiions.

 ##### Purpose of Use codes
 The following codes are referenced from [FHIR Purpose of Use](https://www.hl7.org/fhir/v3/PurposeOfUse/vs.html) Value Set, which in turn includes codes from HL7 ActReason.